 On October 4, 2012, the Washington State Supreme Court published its decision in AUTO's suit challenging the compacts issued by Governor Gregoire that are sending hundreds of millions of our motor fuel taxes to the operators of tribal service stations.
 The court reinstated the suit by rejecting the argument presented by Attorney General Rob McKenna's team that no citizen could challenge any deal cut between the state and tribe, regardless of the effect on the taxpayers or even if bribery was involved.
-The case is now headed back to Grays Harbor County for trial where action is expected before the end of the year.
+The case is now headed back to Grays Harbor County for trial where action has been scheduled for November 25, 2013.

 Passed by a vote of the people in November of 1944, the 18th Amendment (Article II, Section 40) to Washington's Constitution requires that all motor vehicle excise taxes collected on the sale, distribution or use of motor vehicle fuel (including the gasoline tax) be deposited into a special fund dedicated solely highway purposes.